 Define measurements of success

-Before starting any project, you should know how to measure success in terms of saving money by streamlining operations, increasing revenues, increasing market share, inventory management… Measurements of success act as a motivator for staff during the implementation, help keep the project on track and focus effort on attaining important business objectives.
-Measurements of success should be linked to CSFs.
+Before starting any project, you should know how to measure success in terms of saving money by streamlining operations, increasing revenues, increasing market share, and improving inventory management.
+These success metrics are not just reporting KPIs—they motivate staff during ERP implementation and keep projects aligned with business objectives.
+Make sure your ERP requirements link back to CSFs and measurable outcomes.

 Understand existing business process and seek opportunities for business process improvement